Femi-Varghese/femi/README.md

 ### Hosted Project Link
 [mention your project hosted project link here]
 ### Project Description
-A small website which hepls you to work more on your hobbies.
+A small website which hlepss you to work more on your hobbies.
 An extra feature is that  you can get links to acess differnt shops and accessories in the website which are needed to build on yur hobbies.

 ### The Problem statement